 Now that you know all the pieces of our puzzle, let's have a look at how they fit together.
 The diagram and description below show the whole website build and deployment process, triggered after merging a PR to one of the repositories.

 Merge your PR to either the

-The GitHub API sends an event to the Netlify function that triggers the master build.
+The GitHub API sends an event to the Netlify function that triggers the main build.

 NOTE: The Netlify function is not triggered for the

-websiterepository since any changes you introduce there automatically trigger the master build.
+websiterepository since any changes you introduce there automatically trigger the main build.